Is Steak Good for You?

 Steak is a lot more nutrient-dense than other forms of meat.
-While it may not be at the level of organ meats and shellfish, a typical 6oz cut of T-bone steak has an abundance of Vitamin B12, zinc, selenium, iron, and potassium among others.
-Some of these nutrients like iron and zinc are very difficult to get from other sources.
+A standard 6 oz piece of T-bone steak provides a lot of Vitamin B12, zinc, selenium, iron, and potassium, among other nutrients.
+Yet, it may have different nutrients than organ meats and shellfish.
+Some nutrients like iron and zinc are tough to get from other sources.

 A good, healthy source of fat.

-Everyone knows you need protein to build muscle, but the type of protein is also very important.
-Steaks are full of protein but they’re also very rich in creatine and all the essential amino acids.
-Creatine helps augment athletic abilities and has been scientifically proven time and time again to show improvements in muscle building endeavors.
+Everyone knows you need protein to build muscle, but the type of protein is also essential.
+Steaks are full of protein but rich in creatine and all the essential amino acids.
+Creatine helps augment athletic abilities and has been scientifically proven repeatedly to show improvements in muscle-building endeavors.

 You don’t have to worry about dietary cholesterol.

 Despite what the internet would have you believe, cholesterol found in meat and other food groups isn’t a problem.
-The vast majority of the population will not experience any negative effects from consuming foods like eggs, organ meats, and of course steak.
+Most of the population will not experience any adverse effects from consuming foods like eggs, organic meats, and steaks.
 While steaks

 Subbing out your boneless skinless chicken breast with a nice piece of red meat could do your progress wonders.
-With high fat and protein content, steaks are very satiating and will keep you fuller for a longer period.
-Staying full during the day is the key to effortlessly sticking to a calorie deficit which is the main driver of weight loss in our bodies.
+With high fat and protein content, steaks are very satiating and will keep you fuller for longer.
+Staying full during the day is the key to effortlessly sticking to a calorie deficit which is the primary driver of weight loss in our bodies.

 Common Questions and Answers:

-Despite what former health experts might claim, recent findings and research have clearly shown that steak is a great food choice for weight loss.
-It keeps you satiated and provides the nutrients you need to stay active and healthy making it just as good as chicken as a protein source.
-Lean cuts of beef barely exceed saturated fat content found in chickens.
+Despite what former health experts might claim, recent findings and research have shown that steak is a great food choice for weight loss.
+It keeps you satiated and provides the nutrients you need to stay active and healthy, making it just as good as chicken as a protein source.
+Lean cuts of beef barely exceed the saturated fat content found in chickens.